-A look at some clever uses of AI in travel and how it is already helping travel marketers overcome some of the biggest problems they’re currently facing in the industry.
+A look at some clever uses of artificial intelligence (AI) in travel and how it is already helping travel marketers overcome some of the biggest problems they’re currently facing in the industry.

 At the same time, we have a constant shift in booking habits with new platforms emerging all the time and giants like Google and Airbnb cornering more of the market for themselves.

-As Paul O’Neill, vice president of creative at Guinness World Records told TravelPulse earlier this month, “Amazon is already selling theater[sic] tickets.
+“Amazon is already selling theater[sic] tickets.
 That’s the first move in that direction.
-If they aren’t selling hotel rooms in the future, I’d be surprised.”
+If they aren’t selling hotel rooms in the future, I’d be surprised.” – Paul O’Neill, Vice President of Creative at Guinness World Records

 With travel trends developing so quickly, brands can’t afford to wait until things change to react.
 They need to spot new trends as they emerge or even predict them before they catch on and adapt their marketing efforts accordingly.

-Chinese tourists are by far the biggest spenders overseas, becoming a major driving force behind the industry.
-In 2018, Chinese nationals made almost 150 million trip overseas – an increase of more than 1,300% since 2001.
-However, the trade war with the US has dented Chinese tourist numbers, leaving entire beaches empty in Southeast Asia and hurting Australia’s tourism income to the potential sum of $500 million.
+Prior to Covid-19, Chinese tourists were by far the biggest spenders overseas, becoming a major driving force behind the industry.
+In 2018, Chinese nationals made almost 150 million trips overseas – an increase of more than 1,300% since 2001.

 ADARA is a predictive travel intelligence platform that uses AI to monitor and predict travel trends, including indirect influences that can have a major impact on travel numbers: trade disputes, political uncertainty, conflicts, natural disasters, economic downturns or major sporting events like the Rugby World Cup currently taking place in Japan.